cloudinary-community/cloudinary-util/packages/url-loader/README.md

 <a href="#-getting-started">Getting Started</a>

-**This plugin is a community library and not officially supported by Cloudinary.**
+**This is a community library supported by the Cloudinary Developer Experience team.**

 ## 🚀 Getting Started